ddamato/complementary.space/src/pages/index.md

 > <ex-threshold>Specific location isn't important, only general relationship</ex-threshold>

 Another concept we'll need to introduce is scaling.
 When you share the video call application during a video call, you may get a tunneling effect.
 The video will show a smaller version of the desktop, which would include your video inside.
 This happens recursively until the amount of space to view the desktop is too small to render.
-It's the same objects in the video, just reduced to fit the smaller space.
+It's the same objects in the video, just reduced to fit the smaller area.
 A move of your cursor will show the amount of distance traveled to be the same relatively between objects of each screen, even if the physical distance is different from a single point-of-view.

-> <ex-scaling>The tunneling effect caused by screen sharing the video output itself</ex-scaling>
+> <ex-scaling>The tunneling effect scales content and space</ex-scaling>

-The bottom line here is we can change the size of objects and the space around them propotionally to maintain the same relationships but fit into a smaller area.
+The bottom line here is we can change the size of objects and the space around them proportionally to maintain the same relationships but fit into a smaller area.
 Our user has one interface but can traverse across several visual densities at the same time.

 ### Application
 ## Wisely dense